Description of program

 The University of Southern Indiana College of Nursing and Health Professions is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
 USI was recognized as accredited with distinction through November 30, 2018.

-The University of Southern Indiana has been pre-approved by The Commission for Case Manager Certification to provide continuing education credit to board certified case managers (CCMs).
+This program has been pre-approved by The Commission for Case Manager Certification to provide continuing education credit to CCM® board certified case managers.
 This course is approved for 40 CE Contact hours.
-Activity code: H00019661 Approval #: 160000453.
-Expiration date: March 28, 2017.

 State of Indiana